the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 ## Introduction

+## Introduction

 Getting an LLM to respond is straightforward.
-Getting it to respond consistently, at scale, with observable performance, that's where most deployments run into trouble.
+Getting it to respond consistently at scale, with observable performance, that’s where most deployments run into trouble.

+Traditional LLM deployments often struggle with scaling inefficiencies, high latency, and limited visibility into where time is spent during inference.

-Red Hat OpenShift AI 3.0 introduces a new inference architecture built around llm-d, which disaggregates the Prefill and Decode phases of LLM inference into separate, independently-scalable pod pools.
+Red Hat OpenShift AI 3.0 introduces a new inference architecture built around llm-d (LLM Disaggregated Inference), which separates the Prefill and Decode phases of LLM inference into independently scalable pod pools.
+This approach addresses key challenges by isolating compute-heavy and memory-bound workloads, improving KV cache reuse across requests, and enabling fine-grained observability into each stage of inference.

 Running this stack on IBM Fusion HCI further simplifies GPU, storage, and operator readiness for enterprise AI workloads.

 This blog walks through the prerequisites, the `LLMInferenceService` CR configuration with full Prefill-Decode separation, the authentication setup via Red Hat Connectivity Link, and two rounds of load testing with real Prometheus metrics.
 The model used was `mistralai/Ministral-3-8B-Instruct-2512`, deployed in the `llm-model-serving` namespace on IBM Fusion HCI running OpenShift 4.19+.